-(page 109) In contrast, San Francisco, Sacramento, Denver, and now Seattle, are clear adaptations of the early work done in Portland.
-And later projects in this line have tended to adapt from the most recent adaptation.
+(page 110) San Francisco, Sacramento, Denver, and now Seattle, are adaptations of the early work done in Portland.

+Later projects in this line have tended to adapt from the most recent adaptation, and bear less and less resemblance to the original.